bradleetw/SitesSettingContent/content/englishnews/WashingtonPost/Robot_news_0827.md

 > **pleading** eyes.
 乞求的眼神

+> A man **pleaded** to be let into a locked police station then lunged with a knife at officers inside.

 - <a name="conducted"></a>**conduct**:(v) ['kɒndʌkt] 實施, 執行, to carry out a particular activity or process, especially in order to get information or prove facts.	[back](#conducted_)